aybe/aubio.net/README.md

 Linked dependencies for examples have been moved inside the repo but they're not committed, download them from https://github.com/aybe/aubio.net/releases/tag/deps and unzip them at root directory.

 The mechanism that automatically loads dependencies for AnyCPU in x86/x64 subfolders is now opt-in through `ANYCPU_LOADING_STRATEGY` define.
 This restores the default platform behavior and removes Windows-specific calls, it might be enabled again at some point, once a multi-platform mechanism is in place (Linux/Mac devs are welcome to improve this).

+Note that the `Aubio` class library in the solution is deprecated and will be removed at some point, the `Aubio.NET` class library is the one to use.